05696601 Introduction to Big Data Ecosystem 🏖️🌏

 Course Description

-Many people talk about Big Data, Big Data, and Big Data...
-What are they?
-Throughout this course, the term Big Data, which has been one of the most buzzing words in IT, will be demystified.
 This course wraps around three main characteristics of Big Data, also known as 3Vs (Volume, Variety, Velocity).
 Students will learn challenges posed by each characteristic along with techniques to tackle each of them.
 Those techniques include database partitioning/replication, distributed processing, schemaless data models, object storage, data warehouse, data lake, lakehouse, and stream processing.
-Modern data platforms (e.g., Spark, MongoDB, Neo4j, MinIO, DuckLake, Apache Kafka) will be leveraged to demonstrate those techniques.
+Modern data platforms (e.g., Spark, Ray, MongoDB, Neo4j, MinIO, dbt, DuckLake, Databricks, Apache Kafka) will be leveraged to demonstrate those techniques.

 Course Information